 Bosumtwi Crater, Ghana

-The Lake Bosumtwi impact crater was formed about 1 million years ago and is a sacred spot to the Ahshanti, who believe the dead come here to bid farwell to the god Twi.
-Fishing in the lake is allowed, but only from wooden planks and not modern boats, because there is a taboo aganist touching the water with iron.
+The Lake Bosumtwi impact crater was formed about 1 million years ago and is a sacred spot to the Ahshanti, who believe the dead come here to bid farewell to the god Twi.
+Fishing in the lake is allowed, but only from wooden planks and not modern boats, because there's a taboo against touching the water with iron.

 Most impact craters eventually erode away; however, as seen here, the truly magnificent impacts still remain.

 There are as many as 140 individual impact craters on Earth.
-NASA estimates that is about 25 percent of all the craters that exist — but most have yet to be discovered.
+NASA estimates that accounts for about 25 percent of all the craters that exist — but most have yet to be discovered.